Kong/docs.konghq.com/app/konnect/dev-portal/application-overview.md

 The purpose of registering Services to an Application is to consume those Services using the Application-level authentication.
 Grouping authentication enables most succinct access to the Services, and a more organized Application interface with many different Services.

-As an example, the Application can represent a mobile banking app and the Services I may use are a billing API, users API, and legal agreements API.
+As an example, the Application can represent a mobile banking app and the Services registered to the Application can be a billing API, a users API, and a legal agreements API.

 ## Application authentication